awsdocs/aws-greengrass-developer-guide/doc_source/install-ggc.md

 <a name="gg-snap-description"></a>AWS IoT Greengrass snap v1\.11\.0 enables you to run a limited version of AWS IoT Greengrass through convenient software packages, along with all necessary dependencies, in a containerized environment\.

 **Note**  <a name="gg-snap-v1.11-note"></a>
-The AWS IoT Greengrass snap is available for AWS IoT Greengrass Core software v1\.11\.0 and later\.
+The AWS IoT Greengrass snap is available for AWS IoT Greengrass Core software v1\.11\.0\.
+AWS IoT Greengrass doesn’t provide a snap for v1\.11\.1\.
 Unsupported versions don't receive bug fixes or updates\.
 The AWS IoT Greengrass snap doesn't support connectors and machine learning \(ML\) inference\.

 ### Snap concepts<a name="gg-snap-concepts"></a>